sharife/goldenthread-v2/site/content/productions/reorient-2019.md

         title: |
           Brass Knuckles
       - image: /img/archive/2017/11/Heywood-Rendah-300x300.jpg
-        subtitle: 'by Rendah Heywood, directed by Lisa Marie Rollins'
+        subtitle: by Rendah Heywood, directed by Lisa Marie Rollins
         text: >
           A successful banker joins a secret society to feed her most unconventional desires.
 Will the enterprise be more than she bargained